Rebuilding the ART-13 Transmitters

 Home-Built AC Operated Power Supply for the ART-13

-Three ART-13 power supply approaches are presented here.
+Four ART-13 AC power supply approaches are presented here.
 The first two versions provide separate +HV and +LV supplies along with +28vdc supply.
 The first is a "Brute" of a power supply where space and weight are not a consideration but high plate voltage and stability are the primary goals.
 The second power supply, the "Hommage a le Valve," is a typical VT approach to building an ART-13 power supply that doesn't stress the transmitter, only providing +1100vdc for the +HV.
 This power supply is much smaller and only weighs about 75 pounds.
-The last section provides details on how to build the "Dyna-Sim," or Dynamotor Simulator, that uses series +HV and +LV power supplies (aka "stacked" supplies.)
+The last two sections provide details on how to build the "Dyna-Sim," or Dynamotor Simulator, that uses series +HV and +LV power supplies (aka "stacked" supplies.)
 This method allows the builder to use smaller, easier to find components and still provide about +1100vdc plate voltage.
-Schematics for all three types of AC power supplies are provided.
+Schematics for all four types of AC power supplies are provided.

 IMPORTANT NOTE: Be sure to thoroughly read the "Hommage a le Valve" and the "Dyna-Sim" write-ups.
 I've made significant changes to the circuits from the original design.
 These changes provide a much more stable power source albeit at somewhat lower RF output levels.
 These changes are shown in the forms of "NOTEs" or "UPDATEs" with a description of the changes.